 Description of time series:

-The time series shows the relative sea level for this region.
-During the last five years there has been a positive trend and while values have remained within the 10th and 90th percentiles, albeit near the higher range of time series values.
+The time series shows the relative sea level, water height as compared to nearby land level, for the California Current region.
+During the last five years there has been no notable trend and values have remained within the 10th and 90th percentiles of all observed data in the time series.

 Description of gauge:

-The gauge value of 87 indicates that the mean sea level between 2013 and 2017 for Northern Alaska was higher than 87% of the sea level between 1998 and 2017.
+The gauge value of 78 indicates that the sea level between 2016 and 2020 for the California Current region was higher than 78% of the sea level between 1980 and 2020.

-Source: https://tidesandcurrents.noaa.gov/stations.html?type=Water+Levels These data are measurements of relative sea level from NOAA tide gauges that have >20 years of hourly data.
+Sea level data presented here are measurements of relative sea level, water height as compared to nearby land level, from NOAA tide gauges that have >20 years of hourly data served through NOAA’s Center for Operational Oceanographic Products and Services (CO-OPS) Tides and Currents website.
 These local measurements are regionally averaged by taking the median value of all the qualifying stations within a region.
 The measurements are in meters and are relative to the year 2000.